Only Crumbs Remain

 Juicy blackcurrants set in a creamy vanilla custard and baked in a crisp almond pastry case.

-Course afternoon tea, Dessert, Drinks
+Course afternoon tea, Dessert

 Cuisine British